 The Company has grown strongly since it was established in 1977.
+The principal activity of the Company is the writing of Life Assurance business in the Republic of Ireland.
 Our domestic business mix is typical of the Irish market, including unit-linked, guaranteed protection, unitised with-profit, annuity, group protection and reviewable protection.
+The Company primarily sells products via independent brokers and Employee Benefit Consultants.

 The Company also currently writes Life Assurance business in Germany under EU Freedom of Services provisions and previously wrote Life Assurance business in other European markets under EU Freedom of Services and Freedom of Establishment provisions.
-All territories are closed to new business with the exception of the Republic of Ireland and Germany.
+All territories are closed to new business with the exception of the Republic of Ireland and Germany, however top-ups and regular premiums continue to be accepted on existing policies.